sigsum/sigsum/doc/api.md

 ## 1 - Overview
 A log implements an HTTP(S) API for accepting requests and sending responses.

-- Requests without any input data use the HTTP GET method.
+- Requests that retrieve data from the log uses the HTTP GET method.
-- Requests with input data use the HTTP POST method.
+- Requests that add data to the log uses the HTTP POST method.
+- Input data in get-requests are expressed as ASCII values that are slash-delimited at the end of the respective endpoint URLs.
-- Input data in requests and output data in responses are expressed as ASCII-encoded key/value pairs.
+- Input data in add-requests and output data in responses are expressed as ASCII-encoded key/value pairs.
 - Binary data is hex-encoded before being transmitted.

-The motivation for using a text based key/value format for request and response data is that it is simple to parse.
-Note that this format is not being used for the serialization of signed or logged data, where a more well defined and storage efficient format is desirable.
+The motivation for using text-based formats for request and response data is that it is simple to parse and understand for humans.
+These formats are not used for the serialization of signed and/or logged data, where a more well defined and storage efficient format is desirable.

 A _signer_ should distribute log responses to their verifiers in any format that suits them.
 The (de)serialization required for _verifiers_ is a small subset of